cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/modify-date-and-time-values.md

 | nanosecond  |

 `number`\
 An expression that can resolve to an int that `DATEADD` adds to a _datepart_ of _date_. `DATEADD` accepts user-defined variable values for _number_. `DATEADD` will truncate a specified _number_ value that has a decimal fraction.
-It will not round the _number_ value in this situation.
+It won't round the _number_ value in this situation.

 `date`\
 An expression that can resolve to one of the following values: